Ted Gerela

-Theodore Gerela (March 12, 1944 – July 16, 2020) was an award-winning kicker in the Canadian Football League.
+Theodore Gerela (March 12, 1944 – July 16, 2020) was a kicker in the Canadian Football League (CFL).

 Life

 Gerela, a graduate of Washington State University, joined the British Columbia Lions in 1967 and played with them for 7 seasons.
-Though he was a versatile player (rushing 16 times, catching 13 passes and making 2 interceptions, as well as punting one season), he was unique in that he was primarily a kicking specialist.
+Though he was a versatile player (rushing 16 times, catching 13 passes, and making 2 interceptions, as well as punting one season), he was unique in that he was primarily a kicking specialist.
 Previously, most kickers played another primary position.
-While not accurate by later standards (he only made 123 of 271 field goal attempts), he had a strong leg and regularly made field goals of 50 plus yards.
-He won the Dr. Beattie Martin Trophy as best rookie in the Western Conference in 1967.
+While not accurate by later standards (he only made 123 of 271 field goal attempts), he had a strong leg and regularly made field goals of 50-plus yards.
+He won the Dr. Beattie Martin Trophy as the best rookie in the Western Conference in 1967.

 Most notably, in 1968, he hit 30 field goals, which was a record for any professional league.
 He also won the conference scoring title, ushering in the era of the kicking specialist.
 All-Star selections were not made for kickers during his career.
-As of 2011, his 570 points was still the 3rd highest in the Lions' history.
+As of 2011, his 570 points were still the 3rd highest in the Lions' history.

 Gerela came from a particularly gifted family.
 His brothers were also professional kickers; Roy Gerela with the Super Bowl champion Pittsburgh Steelers and Metro Gerela briefly with the Montreal Alouettes (Metro is enshrined in the Canadian Soccer Hall of Fame.)
-In 1993, his son, Ted Gerela, was drafted in the 7th round of the 1993 CFL Draft by the BC Lions as a linebacker from Rocky Mountain College.
+In 1993, his son, Ted Gerela, was drafted in the 7th round of the 1993 CFL draft by the BC Lions as a linebacker from Rocky Mountain College.

-Gerala died July 16, 2020 from cancer.
+Gerala died on July 16, 2020, from cancer.